mroonga/docker/README.md

 ## Quick start

-You can start Mroonga with an empty root password as
+You can start Mroonga with `my-secret-password` for root password as

 ```
 $ sudo docker container run \
   --detach \
-  --env MYSQL_ALLOW_EMPTY_PASSWORD=1 \
+  --env MYSQL_ROOT_PASSWORD=my-secret-password \
   --name mroonga \
   --rm \
   groonga/mroonga
-$ sudo docker container exec -it mroonga mysql -uroot
+$ sudo docker container exec -it mroonga mysql -uroot -p
 ```

 You need to specify one of the following as an environment variable: